alan-turing-institute/open-research-community-management/project-management/1-1-meetings/Sophia-Batchelor/weekly-meetings.md

 ### Notes to discuss during 1:1

 * Would love help with the community manager's report.
 I've lost track of what I've done.
+	* EK - we discussed this during the meeting and made a list of things to include.

 ### 📚 Updates